pahuber/PHRINGE/docs/input_files/configuration.rst

      - e.g. 60
      - 1
      - Grid size used for the calculations
+   * - time_step_size
+     - str*
+     - e.g. 1 s
+     - Time
+     - Time step size used for the calculations
    * - has_planet_orbital_motion
      - bool
      - true, false